-- Despite the effects from the COVID-19 global pandemic, FRS' total assets maintained its \$1.8 billion market value that it attained in 2019.
-This fiscal year 2020 asset value is the highest fiscal year-end value in FRS history. - The FRS board of trustees enacted a plan to decrease the actuarially assumed rate of return from 7.5% in fiscal year 2017 to 7.0% over the next five years in recognition of lower expected long-term investment returns.
-The FRS board of trustees accelerated this plan and lowered the expected long-term investment rate to 7.00% in fiscal year 2020, a year earlier than the original plan.
-This risk reducing design change lessens the reliance on asset returns to pay benefits and decreases the probability of the System failing to reach its investment target. - Work is progressing well on the new Pension Technology Group (PTG) pension software that the board of trustees approved last year, with implementation of the new software and employer portal on track for early fiscal year 2022.
+- This fiscal year 2021 asset value is the highest fiscal year-end value in FRS history.
+The 25.9% investment return is also the highest return in FRS history, surpassing the previous high of 18.7% in 2011. - The FRS board of trustees continued to execute on its plan to decrease the actuarially assumed rate of return from 7.5% in fiscal year 2017 in recognition of lower expected long-term investment returns.
+The FRS board of trustees accelerated this plan and lowered the expected long-term investment rate to 6.90% in fiscal year 2021.
+This risk reducing design change lessens the reliance on asset returns to pay benefits and decreases the probability of the System failing to reach its investment target. - Work is progressing well on the new Pension Technology Group (PTG) pension software that the board of trustees approved in 2019, with implementation of the new software and employer portal on track for mid fiscal year 2022.
 The employee portal is scheduled to be operational in late fiscal year 2022.
 This new software will enable members and employers to access their personal benefit related information and make updates to their individual file via a web portal in real time, on a 24/7 basis.
 FRS expects this new system will be more efficient and convenient for all stakeholders in the system.